ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-borders/index.md

 - `--ag-borders` and `--ag-border-color` - the master control for all borders in the grid
   - `--ag-borders-critical` and `--ag-critical-border-color` - borders that are important for UX even on grids without many borders - for example to differentiate pinned from regular columns.
 Themes that disable borders generally may want to enable these borders
   - `--ag-borders-secondary` and `--ag-secondary-border-color` - borders separating UI elements within components.
-      - `--ag-borders-row` and `--ag-secondary-border-row` - borders between rows in the grid
     - `--ag-borders-input` and `--ag-secondary-border-row` - borders around text inputs
-  - `--ag-borders-secondary` and `--ag-secondary-border-color`
+  - `--ag-row-border-style`, `--ag-row-border-color` and `--ag-row-border-width` - borders separating the grid rows.
+Row borders are configured independently of other border properties.

 ## Example